mgechev/blog.mgechev.com/content/post/2017-09-16-developing-simple-interpreter-transpiler-compiler-tutorial.md

 ## Recursive Descent Parsing

-Now lets see how are the individual functions related to the grammar we defined above and see why having a grammar makes sense in general.
-Lets take a look at the rules in the EBNF grammar:
+Now let's see how are the individual functions related to the grammar we defined above and see why having a grammar makes sense in general.
+Let's take a look at the rules in the EBNF grammar:

 ```
 digit = 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9